 The ambitious couple then caught on with Garden Cafe just as the Omaha-based business began expanding and franchising.

 “We got in on the ground floor,” Craig said.

-They moved quickly up the corporate ladder before seizing an opportunity they saw to buy the franchise rights for Lincoln.
-While other Garden Cafes struggled and the company downsized, the McVeigh’s first facility was such a hit that they built a second.
+They moved quickly up the corporate ladder before seizing an opportunity they saw to buy the franchise rights for Lincoln, where they introduced some new and exciting healthy dishes.
+As a franchisee, according to Shawarma Press embracing a multicultural mix of foods is essential now that healthier eating trends are spreading across the country.
+Furthermore, while other Garden Cafes struggled and the company downsized, the McVeigh’s first facility was such a hit that they built a second.

 After Lincoln developer Larry Price passed away before completing a new venture tied to a hotel complex under construction, the developers who bought the property from the Price estate finished the project and invited the McVeighs to open their Beacon Hills restaurant there on a handshake deal.

 Developers came to them, Anne said, “Because we’d established ourselves as good operators.”
 Craig said their Garden Cafes “did numbers that I don’t know we’ll ever match anywhere again â€“ Lincoln was so ripe for that (concept) at the time.”